jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-20-sql-server-2017-with-virtualbox.md

 date:     2017-12-20
 ---

-This post gives instructions on installing an running SQL Server 2017 Developer Edition, completely free, with VirtualBox.
+This post gives instructions on installing and running SQL Server 2017 Developer Edition, completely free, with VirtualBox.
 This method should only be used on Developer workstations.
 This method **should not** be used for shared developer/test/QA installations.
-It absolutely should not be used for production installations.
+It absolutely should not be used for production installations. *Also, that would be a violation of the Developer Edition license terms.*

 ### Step 1: Download and Install VirtualBox

 You can grab the latest copy of VirtualBox for your host operating system [here](https://www.virtualbox.org/).
+Download and install it.

 #### Step 2: Download the ISO for Windows Hyper-V Server 2016